JuroOravec/crawlee-one/README.md

 # Crawlee One

-_The crawler template you can't refuse._
+_The crawler framework you can't refuse._

 Crawlee One is a framework built on top of Crawlee and Apify\* for writing robust and highly configurable web scrapers.